 \paragraph{CONTRA.}

-As the source code from the original publication was not released, we implemented CONTRA ourselves following the methodology and details provided in \citet{fang2025contra}.
-Consistent with the original setup, we used six coupling layers with a hidden dimension of 128 and trained the model for 100 epochs with the same batch size as FCP and a learning rate of 0.001.
-The training and validation sets were combined into a calibration set, of which 50\% was used to train the model and the remaining 50\% was used to calibrate the prediction sets.
+As the source code from the original publication~\citep{fang2025contra} was not released, we implement CONTRA following the methodology and details provided in the original publication.
+Consistent with the original setup, we use six coupling layers with a hidden dimension of 128 and train the model for 100 epochs with the same batch size as FCP and a learning rate of 0.001.
+The training and validation sets are combined into a calibration set, of which 50\% is used to train the model and the remaining 50\% is used to calibrate the prediction sets.

 \paragraph{MultiDimSPCI.}